Uncertain

 1) Edith Underwood bur.
 10 Nov 1745 Butleigh

 Edith [sometimes called Underlin or Underhill] received Symcockes bequest money in 1704 and in 1705 received a years relief from the OOP.
-Ditto in 1706 when the Doctor was also called in her sickness and rent, wood etc. provided.
+Ditto in 1706 when the Doctor was also called in her sickness, and rent, wood etc. provided.
 She continued to receive relief, rent, wood etc up to 1713.
+In 1735 she received assistance, rent, shoes etc. from the OOP and similar for the next decade.
+Possibly Butleigh born in the 1677 – 1714 PR gap.

 Judith married William Periam in Butleigh on 27 Jun 1771.
 Mary married William Hodges in Butleigh on 28 Nov 1772.
-An Ann (d.o.
-Jonathan?) married Thomas Periam in Butleigh on 7 Sep 1789.
+John was apprenticed to Caleb Dickinson in 1772 under the 'John Rocke scheme'.
+(OOP).
+Judith Underwood, the mother, received 'coal for the poor' in 1792.

 Edward was a gardener and in both 1841 and 1851 and lived with his sister Judith and her husband Thomas Periam (a Chelsea Pensioner) in the High Street.
 Thomas died in 1855.
 Edward stayed with his sister until his death in 1870 [mistakenly called Periam].